fardinbh/DGPY/README.md

 The library provides various node classes representing different operations or activations that can be performed on the values in the graph.
 These include `ParameterNode`, `TrainableNode`, `AdditionNode`, `SubtractionNode`, `MultiplicationNode`, `DivisionNode`, `PowerNode`, `ExponentialNode`, `LogarithmNode`, `ReLUActivationNode`, `SigmoidActivationNode`, `TanhActivationNode`, `MatrixMultiplicationNode`, `Convolution2DNode`, `MaxPooling2DNode`, `FlattenNode`, `DropoutNode`, and more.
 Each specific node class inherits from the `Node` class and overrides the `calculate()` method to define its specific calculation.

 5. **Main Function**
 The `main()` function serves as an example of how to use the library.
-It demonstrates the creation of a graph, the instantiation of various nodes, connecting them, performing calculations,
+It demonstrates the creation of a graph, the instantiation of various nodes, connecting them, performing calculations.<br>

-.

 To use the DGPY library, you can create an instance of the Graph class and add nodes to it.
 Then, you can connect the nodes together to define the computation graph.
-Finally, you can call the calculate_topological_order method to perform the forward propagation and obtain the calculated values.
+Finally, you can call the calculate_topological_order method to perform the forward propagation and obtain the calculated values.<br>

 ### Dependencies

-The DGPY library has the following dependencies:
+The DGPY library has the following dependencies:<br>

-numpy: A library for numerical computing in Python.
+numpy: A library for numerical computing in Python.<br>

-Make sure to install the dependencies before using the library.
+Make sure to install the dependencies before using the library.<br>

 ### License

 The DGPY library is released under the XYZ License.
-You can find the full license text in the LICENSE file.
+You can find the full license text in the LICENSE file.<br>

 ### Contact

 For any questions or support regarding the DGPY library, please contact the author at fardinbhi@gmail.com.